-This treaty says the moon and all natural objects in space should benefit all countries and people.
-It entered into force on 11 July 1984.
-It bans military use of the moon and other natural objects in space.
-However, this is a failed treaty because only 5 countries have ratified it.
-None of the countries have space programs that can send humans into space.
-The main reason countries do not want to sign it is because it says if a country takes resources out of space it needs to be shared with all nations.
+- ✓ This treaty says the moon and all natural objects in space should benefit all countries and people. - ✓ Entered into force on 11 July 1984. - ✓ It bans military use of the moon and other natural objects in space. - ✓ This is a failed treaty because only 5 countries have ratified it because it says if a country takes resources out of space it needs to be shared with all nations.